Roshanravi007/tomcat_e2e/README.md

 # Sample war application using maven

-1. Navigate to the directory and run the below maven command to build the war file as "Testing making some changes 32332"
+1. Navigate to the directory and run the below maven command to build the war file as "Hello testing"
 ```
 $mvn clean verify